Addi-11/system-design/README.md

     1. Add one indexes for each column part of the where clause that is queried and measure the time taken
     1. Compute with mentioned composite indexes, and measure the performance
     1. Re-arrange the columns and mesure the performance impact

+### Excercises that can be extended:
+1. Zomato Delivery System
+2. Airline Checkin System
+3. Load Balancer
+4. React loading using Server Sent Events